Chase, Maryland: History

 In the 1970s, WGU-20, a longwave radio station, was established by the Defense Civil Preparedness Agency (now the Federal Emergency Management Agency (FEMA)) near the Graces Quarters chemical weapons site.
 The purpose of the station was to alert the entire Eastern seaboard in the event of an enemy attack.

 In the 1980s, Chase became a part of the zip code 21220 after a new, larger post office was built in Middle River to serve the entire area.
 The old zip code (21027) and post office remain for the purpose of P.O. boxes.

-On January 4, 1987, Amtrak Train 94 crashed into three Conrail freight locomotives in Chase.
-The Conrail engineer had been smoking marijuana, which caused him to miss numerous warning signals.
-Sixteen passengers were killed, making this Amtrak's deadliest crash ever at the time.
+On January 4, 1987, Amtrak train 94 (the Northeast Regional, formerly the Colonial) crashed into three Conrail diesel locomotives as it passed through Chase.
+The Conrail engineer, Ricky Lynn Gates, and his brakeman, Edward "Butch" Cromwell, had both been smoking marijuana, which caused them to miss numerous warning signals.
+Fourteen passengers were killed, including the lounge car attendant and Amtrak engineer Jerome Evans, making this Amtrak's deadliest crash ever at the time.
 The crash became national news and led to new safety regulations and drug testing in the railroad industry.
-The crash also caught the attention of President Ronald Reagan, who honored some of the local people of Chase for helping passengers who escaped shaken but unharmed from the trains.
+The crash also caught the attention of President Ronald Reagan, who honored some of the residents that lived by the accident scene for helping to evacuate unhurt passengers from the train.

-For more see Chase, Maryland rail wreck.

 On March 7, 2000, Joseph Palczynski murdered three people in an apartment complex in nearby Bowleys Quarters.
 The next day he murdered a fourth victim in Chase.
 Palczynski was raised in Chase, and being an outdoorsman was very familiar with the wooded areas surrounding the community.
 Thus, from March 7 to March 17 he sent the entire area into lock-down by hiding in the woods, evading police.
 He was finally killed by police on March 21 after a standoff in Dundalk.

 Since the 1990s, efforts have been underway to revitalize Chase similar to those taking place in Essex and Middle River.
 These efforts have included the razing of half of the Formerly Tidewater Village & Whispering Woods (now Hopkins Point) apartment complex in the late-1990s, the opening of the MD 43 extension in 2006, and the addition of sidewalks along Eastern Avenue in 2007.